Coptic diocese says group attacked Christian homes in Egypt

-CAIRO (AP) — Officials with a Coptic Christian diocese in Egypt say a group of Muslims attacked several Christian homes in a village in Upper Egypt, injuring three people.
+CAIRO (AP) — A group of Muslims attacked several Christian homes in a village in Upper Egypt, injuring three people, officials with a Coptic Christian diocese said on Friday.

-The Minya Coptic Orthodox Diocese said Friday in a statement that the assailants objected to the presence of a church in the area, triggering the attack.
-It says plans to attack Copt homes circulated days before it happened but security only arrived after the attacks.
+The assailants objected to the presence of a church in the area, the Minya Coptic Orthodox Diocese said in a statement.
+Plans to attack Copts in the village had circulated days before the incident and were reported to authorities but security only arrived after the attacks, it said.
+The wounded, including two Copts and a firefighter, were all hospitalized.

+A similar assault for the same reason had taken place in a neighboring village weeks earlier, the diocese said, blaming authorities for a lack of deterrence for Friday’s attacks and calling on them to take punitive measures against the assailants.

 Christians constitute 10 percent of Egypt’s mostly Muslim population and sectarian violence occasionally erupts, mainly in rural communities in the south.

-The Minya diocese says Copts there usually opt for using “a house, hall or simple room” to hold services as a temporary solution to avoid attacks on worshippers en route to churches in neighboring villages.
+Minya province has the highest Coptic Christian population in the country.

 Most Read Nation & World Stories